DFE-Digital/get-into-teaching-app/app/views/content/blog/turning-a-tough-lesson-into-a-success.md

 $danny$

 I started in quite a hard school in a deprived area.
-I taught there for three years and it was tough, but extremely rewarding.
+I taught there for 3 years and it was tough, but extremely rewarding.

 Behaviour management skills need to be absolutely spot-on if the students are to learn in your lessons, because there are a lot of barriers that can prevent the students from accessing that learning.